scionproto/scion/doc/ControlPlanePKI.md

 - __alg__: The signing algorithm to mitigate algorithm substitution attacks [Section 10.7 of RFC 7515](https://tools.ietf.org/html/rfc7515#section-10.7).
-- __crit__: The following immutable array `["KeyID", "KeyVersion"]`
+- __crit__: The following immutable array `["KeyID", "KeyType", "KeyVersion"]`
 - __KeyID__: The offline key identifier.
+- __KeyType__: The signing key type (`Attestation` or `Offline`).
 - __KeyVersion__: The signing key version.

 The signature input is in accordance with the RFC: `ASCII(protected || '.' || payload)`

 #### TAAC Update

 Similar to TRCs, a TAAC can be updated.
-The updates are very infrequent, in the order of years.
-When an update is issued, each RAA has to issue new attestation for all newest base TRCs of every ISD in its range that were signed with a removed attestation key.
+The updates are very infrequent, on the order of years.
+When an update is issued, each RAA has to issue new attestation for all newest base TRCs of every ISD in its range that were signed with an updated/removed attestation key.
 Upon discovering a new TAAC, infrastructure nodes need to fetch the new attestations for all newest base TRCs in their trust store that were signed with a removed attestation key.
 This allows new nodes to bootstrap TRC chains after the TAAC update grace period has passed.